Built-in services and service classes

 Resources available at startup

-program uses the Rust
+The syndicate-server program uses the Rust

-crate, which means different levels of
+tracing crate, which means different levels of

-internal logging verbosity are available via the RUST_LOG
+internal logging verbosity are available via the RUST_LOG environment variable.
+See here for

-more on RUST_LOG
+more on RUST_LOG.

 If tracing of Syndicated Actor Model actions is enabled with the

-flag, it is configured prior to the start of the main server actor.
+-t flag, it is configured prior to the start of the main server actor.

 As the main actor starts up, it